pchiorean/Indentz/lib/README.md

 ## saveLayersState() / restoreLayersState()

-Saves/restores some properties ('locked', 'printable', 'visible') of all layers in the active document, using the `layersState` array.
+Saves/restores some properties ('locked', 'printable', 'visible') of all layers in the active document, using a `layersState` array.

 ---